FredrikNoren/ungit/PLUGINS.md

 Writing Ungit plugins
 =====================

 It's super easy to write an Ungit plugin.
-Here's how to write a completely new (though super simple) git log:
+Here's how to write a completely new (though super simple) git log ui:

 ### 1. Create a new folder for your plugin.
 Create a folder at `~/.ungit/plugins/MY_FANCY_PLUGIN`, then add a file called `ungit-plugin.json` with the following content: